Interview by Vice Lesley. Photography © Steve Gullick.

 I don’t – I also don’t see a division between mainstream & underground anymore.

-How do you feel about the general underground music scene going on today, what with the internet and social networks?
+So how do you feel about underground music scene going on today?

 Music in general seems to be so disposable now – when I was a kid, it was everything.
 You had your records and they were special, they were special because you couldn’t afford many, you only experienced what you could hear on the radio, what your mates played, what you heard down the disco or in the record shop.
 Now the magic seems to have gone, instant access to everything has killed the joy of discovery and has totally devalued the art in my opinion.